Welcome to the Easter Planet Environment Page

 The present topic is climate change caused by greenhouse gases such as carbon dioxide, methane, CFCs, HFCs and others, as well as outright environmental destruction as a result of human "development".

 Why is this page important?
-This is the Easter Planet environment page, naming this planet after what humans (and the rat population which follows them) did to Easter Island.
+This is the Easter Planet environment page, naming this planet after what humans (and the rat population which followed the Polynesian colonizers, and the slave trading) did to Easter Island.
 Why wait until this information appears later in other places, read it here first, presented by Robert McCroskey, Keeper of the planet.
 Tired of censorship of environment news in USA and Canada?
 This is a non-censored Canadian environmental web page.

 (Note that new blog items are added at the bottom of the page.)